OperationPandoraTrigger/OPT-Tools/README.md

 **settings**
 In this folder, a file named `setMetaData.bat` has to exist (An example is included).
 Copy the example and adjust your local filepaths.
+`serverConfig.cfg` is used for a local ArmA-DevServer.
+Do not edit the mission-name, because it's changed automatically.

 **tools**
 These scripts can directly be executed by the user or his IDE.